 I love organizing events that bring creative people together.

-I‘m an American creative who relocated to Germany in 2002 and became a permanent tourist.
-I currently reside in a small town with my fantastic husband.
+I‘m an American creative who relocated to Germany in 2002 and became what Peter Mayle terms a permanent tourist.
+I currently reside in the university town of Mainz, Germany with my fantastic husband.
 Mainz is home of the Gutenberg Printing Press, BioNTech and the Green Political Party.